textadventures/quest/docs/functions/showmenu.md

     ShowMenu (string caption, stringdictionary or stringlist options, boolean allow ignore, script scr)

+This is quite different to script commands such as `show menu` or indeed `for` or `if`, which use a block (though they look identical).
+For `show menu`, Quest stops, waits for the player to make a choice, then runs the block, then continues with the rest of the code.

+`ShowMenu`  (like `Ask` and `SetTimeout`) is a function, so behind the scenes works very differently.
+Quest will display the options, but will then put the script to one side for when it is required, and will immediately continue with the rest of the code.
+Later, when the player makes a choice, Quest will run the script.

-This is quite different to script commands such as `show menu` or indeed `for` or `if`, where the script is actually a block.
-An important consequence of this is that local variables will not be available inside the ShowMenu script (while they are inside the `show menu` block).
+An important consequence of this is that local variables will not be available inside the `ShowMenu` script (while they are inside the `show menu` block).
 You will not be able to use the `this` variable, nor will you be able to access parameters if this is inside a function, nor will you have access to `object` or `text` (or whatever) inside a command.

 Let us suppose this is inside a command, with the pattern "paint #object#".
 This will fail; Quest will complain: "Unknown object or variable 'object'."